-In 2018, Natural England published 'Natural Capital Indicators: for defining and measuring change in natural capital'.
+In 2018, Natural England published 'Natural Capital Indicators: for defining and measuring change in natural capital' (Lusardi et al., 2018).
 This report identified key properties of the natural environment vital for the long-term sustainability of benefits, which can act as indicators of change.